 What counts as a ‘community group’?

-Community hydropower legal structures for your core community group are more important than you may think – choose wisely and your project can benefit from a range of available loans and grants, along with more favourable Feed-in Tariff rules.
+Community hydropower legal structures for your core community group are more important than you may think – choose wisely and your project can benefit from a range of available loans and grants.

-The most widely used and recommended organisation types are Community Benefit Socities (BenCom) and Co-operative Societies (Co-op), as these offer a good degree of flexibility and freedom.
-Also eligible for community-specific FiT rules are Community Interest Companies (CIC) and Registered Charities.
-Other organisations may be eligible for some community loans and grants, but these four types are the only ones currently accepted for community-specific FiT rules.
+The most widely used and recommended organisation types are Community Benefit Societies (BenCom), Co-operative Societies (Co-op), Community Interest Companies (CIC) and Registered Charities as these offer a good degree of flexibility and freedom.
+Other organisations may be eligible for some community loans and grants.

 Commonly found community hydropower legal structures

 The ultimate form of community ownership, with all of the profits and all of the commercial risk going to the community group that owns the project.
 A potential downside would be that without relevant knowledge and experience within the community group, the project could quickly go awry.
 However, by combining the group’s own commercial and technical skills with the support of relevant commercial specialists, successful projects can be achieved.

 There is a reasonable chance of securing some grants or contingent loans to cover some of the riskier parts of these projects, particularly during the feasibility study and planning application stages.

 A typical structure for a wholly community-owned project would be a BenCom or Co-op with shares sold to the community members.